 1/3 cup apple cider vinegar

 This is a flexible recipe.
 You can skip the soy sauce and fish sauce.
 Swap orange juice for vinegar.
 It’s OK.
 Use any type of tomatoes.
-What makes it birria is the toasted chilis and onions being blended into the sauce and the mix of spices that are cooked along with the meat.
+What makes it birria is the mix of spices, toasted chilis, and onions that are cooked with the meat and then blended into a sauce.

 Prepare Dried Chiles: Remove stems and seeds from dried chiles.
 Reduce spiciness by skipping the chile de árbol; make it spicier by adding.

 Toast Dried Chiles in oven, instant pot or saute pan: Instant Pot: Press “Saute” button to heat up the Instant Pot.
 Add chilis.
 Stir/flip occasionally.
 Saute Pan: heat pan medium-high.
 Add chilis.
-Once you smell the chiles' aroma (~4 mins), remove and put in cooking pot.
+Oven: 300°F for about 8 min.
+Once you smell the chiles' aroma (~4 mins) and they look darker, remove and cool.
+They burn if you don’t keep an eye on them.

 Saute Onions, Garlic and Spices: Add 1 tbsp vegetable oil to Instant Pot or pan that you browned the beef in.
-Add in onions, then saute for 3 minutes.
-Add in garlic cloves, cinnamon, dried Mexican oregano / marjoram, ground cumin, and paprika.
+Add in onions, saute 3 minutes.
+Add garlic cloves, cinnamon, dried Mexican oregano / marjoram, ground cumin, and paprika.
 Saute for another minute.
 Add to pot.

-Deglaze Instant Pot/Sauté Pan: Pour 2 cans of crushed tomatoes into pot or pan to deglaze brown bits off the bottom if needed.
+Deglaze Instant Pot/Sauté Pan: Pour 2 cans of crushed tomatoes into pot or pan to deglaze brown bits off the bottom as needed.

-Pressure Cook Birria: add apple cider vinegar, fish sauce, soy sauce, and water to cooking pot with the onion/spice mixture, tomatoes, and the dried chiles.
-Place the browned beef chunks into pot and add water if the tomatoes aren’t enough to cover.
+Add everything else: add apple cider vinegar, fish sauce, soy sauce, and water to cooking pot then the onion/spice mixture and the dried chiles.
+Place the browned beef chunks into pot, submerge, add more water if the tomatoes aren’t enough to cover.

 Pressure Cooking: Pressure Cook at High Pressure - Tri-tip chunks (3" thick) for 50-60 minutes - natural release for 15 min.

 Make the birria sauce: Remove beef chunks and set aside in large bowl or rimmed baking sheet.
 If you are worried about too much spice, take out the hot little chili if you can find it.
 Leave the remaining chiles, onions and liquid in pot.
 Blend with an immersion hand blender until smooth or transfer to blender or food processor in batches to blend until smooth.
-If you are worried it will be too spicy, pull some of the chilis out of the pot for the first blending and then add back in to the blended broth until you are happy with the taste.
+If you are worried it will be too spicy, pull some of the red chilis out of the pot for the first blending and then add back in to the blended broth until you are happy with the taste.
+Without the arbols, this is a mild chili.

 Process the beef to desired size: Chop, crush, or shred the beef as you prefer and then transfer into the sauce.
 Cook it down, or dilute, until it’s the thickness you prefer.